syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of password toggle button when the input view gets unfocused.
+            Color of password toggle button when the input view is unfocused.
             <br/>
             <br/>
         </td>